JackSzwergold/Cheat-Sheets/content/mamp/developing_with_mamp_3.md

 	which pear

-And the output—if you are on a basic Mac OS X install—should be blank.
+And the output—if you are on a basic macOS install—should be blank.
 Great!
 Nothing better than starting things off [tabula rasa][3]!

 So now with that established, let’s edit your shell `.bash_profile` file to recognized your MAMP install binaries.